home-controller/homeauto_network/README.md

 * [ ] TODO: Most of the above should be options.
 * [ ] TODO: Add a slope shaping circuit something similar to the example from the Onsemi date-sheet above maybe.
 * [ ] TODO: Check how robust the internal (20kΩ ??) and 220Ω resistors are.

+## Current test circuit

+* Line pullup resistor = 1kΩ
+* IO pin to line protection resistor = 28Ω
+* [ ] TODO: There is a problem with backfeed trying to power the chip through the IO pin when a unit is turn off(unpowered), when using the ATmega328P(and most other chips).
+This means if one unit is off it pulls the line low all the time.
+  * TODO: Add/Change the code to have the option to use 2 IO pins, 1 to read to line with a high enough resistor in line so it will not pull the line low when the unit is un-powered.
+And the other pin can be used when sending messages by pulling the line low through and transistor.
+N-Channel MOSFET or Opto etc.
+  * TODO: While we are at it change the code so it can go high to pull the line low for an NPN transistor etc.